 - Development of initial plan: Developing your customized longer-term comprehensive wealth management plan, including pre and post-retirement plan, income plan, and strategic and tactical asset allocation.

-Financial plan meeting: The investment plan meeting is where we actually roll up our sleeves and begin to refine and further customize your plan, in the interest of affirming your longer-term needs and objectives, values, time horizon, risk tolerance, etc. We are not interested in simply spoon-feeding you results, and expect to be collaborative with you in distilling the rough draft of your plan into a workable final version.
+The financial plan meeting is where we actually roll up our sleeves and begin to refine and further customize your plan, in the interest of affirming your longer-term needs and objectives, values, time horizon, risk tolerance, etc. We are not interested in simply spoon-feeding you results, and expect to be collaborative with you in distilling the rough draft of your plan into a workable final version.

-Mutual commitment meeting: Following the investment plan meeting is the mutual commitment meeting, where we vet any final thoughts, questions, feedback, etc., and we formally begin our relationship and begin to execute the plan.
+Following the financial plan meeting is the mutual commitment meeting, where we vet any final thoughts, questions, feedback, etc., and we formally begin our relationship and begin to execute the plan.

 - Implementation: Strategically execute the recommendations of the plan by identifying and helping to select specific strategies, solutions, products, and services.
 In this stage, we will work closely with your other service providers and professionals.